IT Security: Are Phishing Attacks REALLY Down?

 Yet, the APWG is a reputable group supported by many of the biggest names in Internet Security and corporate America.
 How can we reconcile this?

-First, if there has been a decline in phishing attacks in 2012 it is the context of a dramatic rise in recent years’ security.
-There is no standard metric, but there is every indication that email phishing attacks and scams have been booming.
-Even a 20% decline would leave a lot of phishing attacks going on security.
-Second, an important metric in the report is a decline in the number of compromised servers being used in phishing attacks and scam security.
-The scammers seize control of a server hosting multiple domains and then create security phishing attacks pages for each domain.
+First, if there has been a decline in phishing attacks in 2012 it is the context of a dramatic rise in recent years.
+There is no standard metric, but there is every indication that email phishing scams have been booming.
+Even a 20% decline would leave a lot of phishing going on.
+Second, an important metric in the report is a decline in the number of compromised servers being used in phishing scams.
+The scammers seize control of a server hosting multiple domains and then create phishing pages for each domain.

 In recent years that has been a significant decline in storage costs and processing power.
 Just last year my own internet host increased the available storage in my web site plan from 300gb to 1tb without increasing my plan cost.
 It was 30mb when I first started with them in 2003!